godotengine/godot-docs/tutorials/io/binary_serialization_api.rst

 28: :ref:`Array<class_array>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For typed arrays, the header flags indicate the element type kind (see Header
+For typed arrays, the header flags indicate the element type (see Header
 Flags section).
 The container type is encoded the same way as Dictionary.

 **Element count (immediately following type information, if any):**